appler1009/mailreader-server/AWS-SETUP-GUIDE.md

 curl https://{your-function-url}/gmail-notification
 ```

-The DynamoDB table and Lambda function with HTTPS URL will be created automatically by your GitHub Actions workflow.
+The DynamoDB table, Lambda function, and Lambda Function URL will be created automatically by your GitHub Actions workflow.